Asian Longhorned Beetle Quarantine Requirements

 Exceptions

-Regulated items can be imported into Wisconsin, if accompanied by a certificate signed by a pest control official in the state or province of origin who has inspected the items and certified that:
+Regulated items can be imported into Wisconsin, if accompanied by a certificate signed by a pest control official in the state or province of origin who has inspected the items and certified that the items:

-• The items originate from non-infested premises and have not been exposed to ALB, or
+• Originate from non-infested premises and have not been exposed to ALB, or

-• The items were free of ALB at the time of inspection, or
+• Were free of ALB at the time of inspection, or

-• The items have been effectively treated to destroy ALB, or
+• Have been effectively treated to destroy ALB, or

-• The items were produced, processed, stored, handled or used under conditions that would prevent transmission of ALB
+• Were produced, processed, stored, handled, or used under conditions that would prevent transmission of ALB